Tikahtnu Commons: History

 Tikahtnu Commons sits just off the busy Glenn Highway at its intersection with Muldoon Road.
 The increased traffic drawn by the center has created concerns with the interchange of the two roads, which was built in the 1970s.
-North Muldoon Road, formerly Oilwell Road, is used as the primary access to the shopping center, Bartlett High School, the Alaska Native Heritage Center (ANHC) and also leads to one of the gates of Joint Base Elmendorf–Richardson (JBER).
-Planners have begun preliminary work on a new interchange, which is tentatively scheduled to be constructed in 2016.
+North Muldoon Road, formerly Oilwell Road, is used as the primary access to the shopping center, Bartlett High School, the Alaska Native Heritage Center and also leads to one of the gates of Joint Base Elmendorf–Richardson.
+A new interchange was constructed in 2016.
+The Sam's Club closed in 2018 when all of the Sam's Club locations in Alaska were closed.
+In 2022, Costco announced plans to remodel the former Sam's Club building to become Alaska's first Costco Business Center.